EPCCed/APT-python4hpc/lectures/02/README.md

 Fast numerical computing:
 - Use NumPy arrays (statically typed, fixed size)

-- Use efficient array access syntax to minimise creation of temporaries

 - Don't use explicit `for` loops that iterate over NumPy array elements

+- Use efficient array access syntax to avoid creation of intermediate temporaries

 - Use overloaded array operators (`+`, `-`, `*`, `/`, `**`) and other NumPy [`ufuncs`](https://numpy.org/devdocs/reference/ufuncs.html)
     - = optimised, vectorised machine code
-    - avoids type checking
+    - avoids VM overheads like type checking
+    - also applies to slices of Numpy arrays!

 - NumExpr can speed up array expressions by minimising temporaries, optimising cache usage, and vectorisation